jeffreyzhangsd/Persistence/README.md

 ### Description

 A notification app where the user will note down a habit they want to be notified about such as drinking water, stretching or fixing posture.
-They will set their own schedule for that habit.
+They will set their own schedule for that habit, and the notifications will be repeated until stopped.

 ### App Evaluation